PGelss/wave_train/README.md

 ```
 pip install git+https://github.com/PGelss/wave_train
 ```
+in which case there is no direct git access.

-In that case, later changes can be downloaded by the command
+Later changes can be downloaded by the command

 ```
 pip install --upgrade git+https://github.com/PGelss/scikit_tt